Cupra Born running costs & insurance

 Runnings costs for Cupra’s electric family hatchback are likely to be much lower than for petrol-powered rivals, especially if you’re planning to run one as a company car

-Like all electric cars, the Cupra Born attracts a Benefit-in-Kind (BiK) company-car tax rate of just 1% during the 2021/22 financial year, rising to 2% at the start of the 2022/23 financial year in April.
-Compare that to 32% for a petrol-powered version of the brand’s Formentor SUV, or even 11% for the plug-in hybrid Leon hatchback, and you can see where big savings can be made.
+Like all electric cars, the Cupra Born attracts a Benefit-in-Kind (BiK) company-car tax rate of just 2% right now.
+Compare that to 33% for a petrol-powered version of the brand’s Formentor SUV, or even 12% for the plug-in hybrid Leon hatchback, and you can see where big savings can be made.

 Cupra Born insurance group